AWS Lambda#

 Once you have your compute and storage backends configured, you can run a hello world function with:

-lithops test -b aws_lambda -s aws_s3
+lithops hello -b aws_lambda -s aws_s3

 Viewing the execution logs#